sbslee/pypgx/docs/tutorials.rst

 Genotyping genes with SV
 ------------------------

-First, let's run the next-generation sequencing (NGS) pipeline to genotype the *CYP2D6* gene:
+The first gene we are going to genotype is *CYP2D6* which has almost 150 star alleles including those with SV (e.g. gene deletions, duplications, and hybrids).
+To this end, we will run PyPGx's next-generation sequencing (NGS) pipeline:

 .. code-block:: text